City , State

 Following detoxification with a residential and/or outpatient treatment program may be vital for achieving full and lasting recovery.

-In addition to detox, addiction treatment centers offer counseling, support groups and an environment best suited for a successful recovery.
+In addition to detox, addiction treatment centers offer counseling, support groups and environments for successful recovery.
 If symptoms of withdrawal from Halcion have been preventing you from getting sober, rehab can help.
-Contact a treatment expert to find a Halcion treatment center that offers medical detox.
+Contact a treatment provider to find a Halcion treatment center that offers medical detox.